 The Annual Evaluation tool is completed by the supervisor every year close to or on the anniversary of the date of hire.
-There are also three formats of this tool: A Short Form Annual Evaluation and a Long Form Annual Evaluation, in Excel, and a fillable PDF version.
+There are also three formats of this tool: A Short Form Annual Evaluation and a Long Form Annual Evaluation, in Excel, and a fillable PDF version (download and open in Adobe Acrobat, file will not open in the web browser).
 Again, the short form is not condensed except in appearance.
 Example Tasks will appear when a cursor is passed over the document.
 The PDF version is fillable and the tasks can be viewed in drop-down boxes.

 Please note that veteran or experienced DSPs who have not been evaluated before need only be evaluated through an annual evaluation.
 They do not need to go through the initial process.

 If a DSP splits their time between two locations, such as a group home or community habilitation, the overall performance by the DSP at both locations should be melded into one inclusive evaluation.

 There are two different tools that can be used to evaluate DSPs who work in a setting where a supervisor is not present.

 The Interview Tool, can be is used to gain information on how a DSP is providing service in accordance to the Core Competencies and Code of Ethics in a setting where a supervisor is not present.
 Supervisors can use this tool to obtain assessment information about a DSP when the person receiving services, family member or advocate is unable to complete the written evaluation.
 The questions within the seven goal areas can be tailored to the type of services or supports being provided.